SiliconLabs/bluetooth_applications/bluetooth_co_monitor/README.md

 To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

+**NOTE**:

+- Make sure that the [Third Party Hardware Drivers extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is installed as part of the SiSDK and the [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).

+- SDK Extension must be enabled for the project to install the required components.

 ### Create a project based on an example project

 1. From the Launcher Home, add your hardware to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
-Find the example project with the filter "co".
+Find the example project filtering by "co".

 2. Click **Create** button on both **Bluetooth - CO Monitor (MQ7) - Client** and **Bluetooth - CO Monitor (MQ7) - Sensor** examples.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![board](image/create_project.png)